redlaserbmBTD/BTDB2_SIMULATOR/README.md

 3. When you're ready to make changes after working on the code, [create a pull request](https://www.nexmo.com/legacy-blog/2020/10/01/how-to-create-a-pull-request-with-github-desktop).

 # Update Log
+- (February 1, 2024 - v1.2.7)
+   - Updated costs of some upgrades so that they are in line with the latest version (JazzyJonah)
 - (July 18, 2023 - v1.2.3)
    - The definition of the `MonkeyFarm` class has been moved to a new file `farms.py`.
    - The code should not malfunction if a farm is initialized either with upgrades using `[i,j,k]` or `(i,j,k)`.